Lee15946/AWSInAction/Developer/AWS Elastic Beanstalk.md

 - Application is running below capacity
 - Can set the bucket size
-- Applicaton is running both versions simultaneously
+- Application is running both versions simultaneously
 - No additional cost
 - Long deployment